WARN Act: When Your Employer Owes You 60 Days Notice

 If you suspect a WARN violation

-- Document the layoff date and the date you received notice (or the lack of any notice).
+- Document the exact date you received layoff notice (if any).

 For visa-dependent workers, WARN issues can interact with your 60-day grace period and other immigration timelines.
 Prepare both tracks with qualified counsel.
 See also our HR conversation guide.